Marketing Artwork | Eliminate the Pricing Guess Work

 - Creating a sell-able work can take days or even years of experience and learning.
 Decide on the approximate hours it took to create a specific piece, not the entire learning process.

-- An analytical reference point to consider is the US Dept. of Labor hourly rate for “Fine Artist” wages of $25.67 per hour and multiply by the time you’ve invested.
+- An analytical reference point to consider is the US Dept. of Labor hourly rate for “Fine Artist” wages of $25.67 per hour and multiply that amount by the time you’ve invested.

 - Add to that hourly rate the cost for materials and possibly even utilities used during the development.
 Pottery, metalwork and glasswork happen at a hefty production cost.